Kora, Wardha

 Kora is a village in the Sumudrapur tehsil, Wardha district, Maharastra state, India.

-The village is located about 350 km from Bhopal, 65 km from Wardha, and 38 km from Hinganghat, near the south corner of the Lal Nalla Reservoir, at a mean altitude of 228 meters.
+The village is located about 90 km from Nagpur, 67km from Wardha, 30km from Hinganghat, and 30km from Chimur, near the south corner of the Lal Nalla Reservoir, at a mean altitude of 228 meters.
 According to the 2011 census, it has 3,127 residents (including 346 children aged 0–6)s.
 The literacy rate is 82.5%.
 Its PIN code is 442301.
 It belongs to the Hinganghat assembly constituency and the Wardha parliamentary constituency.

 Kora village is a gram panchayat and is administered by a sarpanch (head of village) who is elected every five years.
-The town has a primary and secondary school, a Hindu temple dedicated to Hanuman, and a masjid.
+The town has a primary and secondary school, a Hindu temple dedicated to Hanuman, and a mosque.